Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Results

-As before, the phonon dispersions generated by MLFFs trained on around half the training data (998 for ML(DFT$_{\rm{E,F}}$), 85 for the $\Delta$ML(WFT)) reveal broadly speaking similar performance, with stronger seed-based dependency especially for $\Delta$-learning results (see Fig.~\ref{fig:lihhalf}).
+As before, the phonon dispersions generated by MLFFs trained on around half the training data (998 for ML(DFT$_{\rm{E,F}}$), 85 for the $\Delta$ML(WFT)) reveal broadly speaking similar performance, with stronger seed-based spread especially for $\Delta$-learning results (see Sec.
+2.1 of the SI~\cite{si}).

+An attempt to mitigate the oscillatory behavior in the dispersion of the optical frequencies is found in Fig.~\ref{fig:lihphonqnep}.
+Here, we used \texttt{QNEP} instead of \texttt{MACE} for the ML(DFT$_{\rm{E,F}}$) and ML(DFT$_{\rm{E}}$) results, the former also applied as the base for the $\Delta$-learning results.
+The NN trained through \texttt{QNEP} includes long-range electrostatic interaction, reducing the oscillations, but increasing error and seed-based spread at the upper optical modes of the chosen high symmetry points.

 None of the LiH phonon results - whether ML, DFT or HF - reproduce the experimental Raman spectroscopy results~\cite{lihexp} particularly well.
 We will investigate how strong a role the anharmonicity of LiH~\cite{lihanh} plays here in Sec.~\ref{vacf}.